Our People

 Tracy Williams

-Subject pedagogy lead for MFL
+Subject Pedagogy Lead for MFL

 Tracy Williams

-Subject pedagogy lead for MFL
+Subject Pedagogy Lead for MFL

 I decided to train to be an MFL teacher because I knew I wanted to use languages every day.
 Fast forward 15 years and my passion for teaching MFL remains unaltered.
 Being an MFL teacher is so much fun!
 I truly believe that learning languages gives young people the opportunity to develop their linguistic and cultural understanding as well as allowing them to develop their confidence, their general literacy and their global awareness.
 The tenacity and perseverance students develop as a result of learning a second language are core skills, vital in today’s constantly changing workplace.